RP3Agency/sass-guidelines/index.md

 Because Sass provides complex data structures such as [lists](#lists) and [maps](#maps), it is no surprise that it also gives a way for authors to iterate over those entities.

-However, the presence of loops usually implies moderately complex logic that probably does not belong to Sass.
-Before using a loop, make sure it makes sense and that it actually solves an issue.